 It is a common risk that former employees will go to work for competitors at some point in their careers.
 After all, they often have specific experience and education related to one industry.

 Even though this is a common risk, some competitors might actively search for talent in other companies and try to take it for their own.
-Poaching is a common issue big businesses face, but could it lead to legal disputes?
+Poaching employees is a common issue businesses face, but could it lead to legal disputes?

 CNN reported that the vehicle manufacturer Tesla recently filed a lawsuit in California courts claiming one of their competitors, Rivian, poached employees from them.
 Moreover, the lawsuit claims that these former Tesla employees:

 - Took confidential documents and sent them to personal accounts; and